hyoo-ru/crowd.hyoo.ru/README.md

 # Vocabulary

-- **Doc** - Full CROWD document (direct graph) which consists of real Units and virtual Nodes over them.
+- **Land** - Full CROWD document (direct graph) which consists of real Units and virtual Nodes over them.
 - **Node** - A single subtree which represented by few units with same Self in different Heads.
 - **Unit** - Minimal atomic unit of data with metadata.
 Actually it's edge between Nodes.
 And it's extended CvRDT LWW-Register.
   - **Self** - Node id